Roenan12/fe-test-roenan-halili/README.md

 - The design is clean, modern, and mobile-friendly, with clear visual hierarchy and accessible color contrast.
 - Recursion is used to handle nested sets in the workout structure.
 - The component is intended for use in a React + TailwindCSS + Next.js environment.
+- **Note:** The workout description mentions "8 sets", but the actual main set in the JSON is "10" reps.
+The UI always reflects the actual data in the JSON.

 ## Approach